masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 === "HLS possible solution"

     ```verilog
-    // Do allow simulation code to have side-effects to synthesis code
+    // Do allow simulation code to have side-effects on synthesis code
     // Any directive should affect simulation AND synthesis (not one or the other)

     unique case(x) // do not use synthesis only directives